 Essentially, this all means retail lending is well-regulated.

 Of course, this doesn’t mean retail lending doesn’t carry risk – all investments do.
 Australian retail lending platforms are not covered by the Financial Claims Scheme (which protects sums of up to $250,000 that are deposited with an Australian bank).

-However, some retail lending platforms, including Plenti, use a Provision Fund which, while not a guarantee, may help protect investors from losses.
+However, some retail lending platforms, including Plenti, use a Provision Fund1 which, while not a guarantee, may help protect investors from losses.

 Retail lending provides an attractive new investment option for everyday investors, including SMSF investors, who don’t want their money sitting in a low-yielding cash investment or want to avoid concentrating their investment portfolio on volatile shares.

 Investors love retail lending because they get to earn attractive returns, with the added reliability of having a platform like Plenti do the hard work of judging creditworthiness and risk.